Drug-Lord/Sekiro-EldenRing-saves-backup-restore/README.md

 # SekiroSavesBackupAndRestore
 Scripts of Windows CMD batch and bash to backup and restore save files of the game *Sekiro: Shadoes Die Twice*.

+## User interface
+A command-line based user interface is provided, the list of save files are marked with nubmer index for user to choose the save file to restore/backup.
+Confirmation is needed when restoring and overwriting; if timed out without user confirmation, nothing is done and user can choose again.

+## What this script does not do
 These scripts deals with the save file you load with "Continue" in the main menu.
 They are not for profiles saves (`S0001.sl2`, `S0002.sl2`...)

 ## Mechanism
 This is how Sekiro save files work, till Jan of 2020: